keshav-1303/AI-Fairness/README.md

 * Simpler models (e.g., LeNet-5) struggled more with subtle feature variations.
 * Bias was observed across both overrepresented and underrepresented classes.
 * Fairness trade-offs exist between precision, recall, and group fairness metrics.
+* Any one metric is not sufficient to measure biasness across various aspects, so a framework of all combined will work well.

 ## 👨‍💻 Team